 Tractor hydraulic oil must be maintained at all times.
 Neglect of the tractor oil will result in premature hydraulic component failure.
-Pressure line filters are optional.

 If the trailer was ordered with "Food Grade" hydraulic oil the tractor must also have "Food Grade" hydraulic oil or it will contaminate the trailer's hydraulic system.